cube3power/atsd/rule-engine/README.md

 ### Overrides

-The default expression can be superseded for a given entity or an entity group by adding an entry to the [Override](overrides.md) table.
+The default condition can be superseded for a given entity or an entity group by adding an entry to the [Override](overrides.md) table.
 The override rule can also be created by clicking on the `Override` link under the Alerts tab or on the corresponding link in the email notification message.